kociumba/kutils/README.md

 ## More on Bazaar UI

+> [!IMPORTANT]
+> There is still a weird issue with the predictions here,
+> which I can't reliably pinpoint.
+So for the time being just consider
+> the predictions inaccurate.
+Any other stats here are 100% straight from
+> the hypixel api.

 This is the biggest part of the mod, and has a lot of extra features that have never made it into [Skydriver](https://www.github.com/kociumba/Skydriver).
 For example there is inflated item protection - you can set a custom percentage,